Photograph by Arielle Doneson

 Gina's success has never been a road without hurdles (and occasional potholes).
 After living in Europe, Gina returned from Berlin and turned the mirror on herself.
 She decided to write about and focus on what had most intensely colored her personal journey: the emotional, financial, and geographical realities of being a full-time opera singer.

 She is passionate about transparency, about educating, and about bringing compassion to the music business.
 Along with being a teaching artist, Gina has been collaborating with a woman-led marketing team to bring her content and voice to the forefront of conversation.
-Read an article from the beginnings of her musings here, published in an Atlanta lifestyle magazine.
+Read an article from the beginnings of her musings here, published in an Atlanta lifestyle magazine during the beginning of the COVID-19 pandemic.

 Along with having her master's degree from Manhattan School of Music, she credits discomfort and the nervous system as the teachers who have taught her the most.